felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

   description: Instructions on how to configure TastyCloud for optimal connection to HubRise and other platforms.
 ---

-Once your TastyCloud site is connected with a HubRise account, catalog, customer and order information is transmitted to HubRise automatically.
+Once your TastyCloud site is connected with HubRise, catalog, customer and order information are transmitted to HubRise automatically.
 To ensure the information is sent accurately, some configuration on the TastyCloud side is required.
 This is especially true when an EPOS is connected to your HubRise Account.

 ## Catalog Import